enovations/riftvision/README.md

 ![](http://i.imgur.com/dezFC7R.gif)

-RiftVision is a succesor to a previus project called MuhaVision.
+RiftVision is a succesor to a previus project called (MuhaVision)[https://github.com/DzinVision/MuhaVision].

 RiftVision enables you to fly a quadcopter(ARDrone) with oculus rift.
-The picture is streamd to the oculus rift and distorted with engine written with OpenGL.
-You can controll the dorne by tilting Oculus Rift, or by an external controller.
+The picture is streamed to the oculus rift and distorted with engine written in OpenGL.
+You can controll the drone by tilting Oculus Rift, or by an external controller.

 Here are some of the implemanted features:

 - [x] Flying